luminarily/bookofmormon/about.md

 I've studied the Book of Mormon for much of my life.
 I wish to share what I've learned with anyone who will listen.

 I feel the Book of Mormon is largely underappreciated and often misunderstood.
-Of a truth, it testifies of Christ and the entire book is chock full of prophecy and spiritual nourishment.
+Of a truth, it testifies of Christ and the entire book is chock-full of prophecy and spiritual nourishment.
 I've always had an interest in coding and web dev, so it made sense to share my spiritual beliefs in a medium with which I'm familiar.

 Anyone is welcome here - even if you have no interest in the Church, perhaps out of curiosity you will find the content here interesting if only as a religious study.